farlee2121/DevEssentialsBlog/content/draft/2023-01-18-concise-notation-matters.md

 ```

 C# can pass functions as parameters, but infers far fewer types.
 As such, functions that take other functions tend to be verbose and difficult to read.
-As such, it takes a much more compelling case for me to write higher-order functions in C#.
+It takes a much more compelling case for me to write higher-order functions in C#.

 ```cs
 public TOut TryWithFallback<TIn,TOut>(Func<TIn,TOut> fSuccess, Func<TIn, Exception, TOut> fError, TIn input)